papaj2139/FileExaminer/README.md

 - **Optimized Resource Management**: The tool now simulates different levels of resource usage, enhancing the balance between performance and resource consumption.

+## New in Version 1.2

+- **Pause and Resume**: Pause and resume your scan process interactively, allowing you to control when the scan runs.

+- **Memory Usage Monitoring**: Monitor memory usage during scans to ensure efficient resource allocation.

 ## Features

 - Scan a directory and its subdirectories to find the largest files and folders.